Error Estimation for Physics-informed Neural Networks Approximating Semilinear Wave Equations: Proofs of the error bounds

 which we can use to bound $\|u_{\theta}-u\|_{C^1}\leq\|u_{\theta}\|_{C^1}+\|u\|_{C^1}$ as well as deriving the following constants:

-where we used that for every residual it holds that $\|\mathcal{R}_i^2\|_{C^n}\leq 2^n\|\mathcal{R}_i\|^2_{C^n}$ by the general Leibnitz rule.
-Moreover, for the bound on $C_2$ we used the Lemma in \ref{A6}, Lemma in \ref{C0Norm} and the the fact that the derivatives of $f$ are bounded according to assumption (A2). \end{proof}
+where we used that for every residual it holds that $\|\mathcal{R}_i^2\|_{C^n}\leq 2^n\|\mathcal{R}_i\|^2_{C^n}$ by Lemma \ref{A6}.
+Moreover, for the bound on $C_2$ we used Lemma \ref{A6}, Lemma \ref{C0Norm} and the the fact that the derivatives of $f$ are bounded according to assumption (A2). \end{proof}

 \begin{proof}[Proof of Theorem \ref{apriori}] Let $L=3$ and $N\in\mathbb{N}, N>5$.
-From Theorem \ref{Q1} and Corollary \ref{BoundGeneralizationError} we know that there exists $\hat{\theta}\in\Theta$ such that $\mathcal{E}_G(\hat{\theta})=\mathcal{O}(\mathrm{ln^2}(N)N^{-k+1})$ and $W=CN^{d+1}$ (the exact value of $C$ follows from Theorem \ref{Q1}), plus $R=\mathcal{O}(N\mathrm{ln}(N))$ for $n$ large enough.\\ Let $\theta^*(\mathcal{S})$ be the solution to (\ref{OptimizationProblem2}).
-Since in particular $k\geq4$ and $u\in H^{k+1}(\Omega\times(0,T))$ the Sobolev Embedding Theorem (see e.g. \cite{Brezis}) implies that $u\in C^3(\Omega\times(0,T))$ and we can use Theorem \ref{Q3} and the assumption $24L-1\geq r$ to derive
+From Theorem \ref{Q1} and Corollary \ref{BoundGeneralizationError} we know that there exists $\hat{\theta}\in\Theta$ such that $\mathcal{E}_G(\hat{\theta})=\mathcal{O}(\mathrm{ln^2}(N)N^{-k+1})$ and $W=CN^{d+1}$ (the exact value of $C$ follows from theorem \ref{Q1}), plus $R=\mathcal{O}(N\mathrm{ln}(N))$ for $n$ large enough.\\ Let $\theta^*(\mathcal{S})$ be the solution to \ref{OptimizationProblem2}.
+Since in particular $k\geq4$ and $u\in H^{k+1}(\Omega\times(0,T))$ the Sobolev Embedding Theorem, see, e.g. \cite{Brezis}, implies that $u\in C^3(\Omega\times(0,T))$ and we can use Theorem \ref{Q3} and the assumption $24L-1\geq r$ to derive

 Since $\theta^*(\mathcal{S})$ is the global minimum, it holds that $\mathcal{E}_T(\theta^*(\mathcal{S}),\mathcal{S})\leq \mathcal{E}_T(\hat{\theta}(\mathcal{S}),\mathcal{S})$.
 Using Corollary \ref{BountTraininError} we can bound $\mathcal{E}_T(\hat{\theta}(\mathcal{S}),\mathcal{S})$ by $\mathcal{E}_G(\hat{\theta})$ and get